gremlin12/frontend-nanodegree-mobile-portfolio/README.md

-## Website Performance Optimization portfolio project
+## Website Performance Optimization project

 This optimization project was completed as part of the Udacity's Frontend Web-Developer Nanodegree program.
 The basic instructions were as follows: